ankaba-x00/dev-interview-demoproj/README.md

 6) Modular and easy to extend
 #### Tests
 1) Frontend:
-  - Unit tests for components using Vitest + Vue Test Utils<br>
+  - Unit and integration tests for components using Vitest + Vue Test Utils<br>
   - Browser-based end-to-end tests using Cypress
 2) Backend:
   - Test runner and assertions using Vitest<br>